Skip to content

 Implemented and architecturally committed:

-• JSON Entity Profile loading from SpiritSafe (profiles/<QID>.json).
+• JSON Entity Profile loading from SpiritSafe (still/profiles/<QID>.json).

 • Statement/value/reference/qualifier schema structures in exported profile artifacts.

-• SPARQL-driven allowed-items hydration with cached fallbacks (cache/queries/<QID>.json).
+• SPARQL-driven allowed-items hydration with cached fallbacks (still/value_lists/cache/<QID>.json).

 • Directional mapping architecture via io_map.